ry755/ryfs/README.md

 | `export` | Export a file from a disk image |
 | `list`   | List files in a disk image      |

-See `./ryfs.py --help` for more details
+See `./ryfs.py --help` for more details.

 # License
 This project is licensed under MIT, see the [LICENSE](LICENSE) file for more details